 But why the hassle?
 It all boils down to two words: paper trail.
 Creditors want to make sure they have everything in writing to substantiate their decision.
 Otherwise, they may run into issues down the line if there are more problems with the account.

 And in some situations, a written statement may not be enough to back up your assertions.
-You may need supporting documentation to boost the odds of the credit card issuer ruling in your favor.
+You may need supporting documentation to boost the odds of the creditor ruling in your favor.
 But it’s not required to get the investigation going.

 When you’re ready to submit a dispute, you’ll need the following:

 - A written letter that includes your name, address, account number, detailed explanation of the billing error, and the amount.
 Also, include a note about any supporting documentation (if applicable).